 &lt;sup>3 For students, reports and complaints of sex discrimination that do not constitute sexual harassment under this Policy will follow the grievance procedure contained in the Student Code of Conduct in the Student Handbook.
 For faculty, reports and complaints of sex discrimination that do not constitute sexual harassment under this Policy will follow the procedure for grievances contained in the Faculty Handbook.
-For staff, reports and complaints of sex discrimination that do not constitute sexual harassment under this Policy will follow the procedure for grievances contained in the Administrative
+For staff, reports and complaints of sex discrimination that do not constitute sexual harassment under this Policy will follow the procedure for grievances contained in the Administrative and Support Staff Handbook.

-Wilmington, Ohio 45177 (937) 481-2208 (Ext.
-208) nathan.flack@wilmington.edu
+Wilmington, Ohio 45177 (937) 481-2401 (Ext.
+401) brittany.v.chrisman@wilmington.edu